dnsimple/dnsimple-support/content/articles/account-users.markdown

 ---
-title: Multi-Member Accounts
+title: Multi-User Accounts
-excerpt: How to manage the members on a DNSimple account.
+excerpt: How to manage the members on a multi-user DNSimple account.
 categories:
 - Account
 ---